HackathonGrowthGenie/Clairvoyant-FrontEnd/README.md

 ## Solution Approach

-- This application is developed using flutter and dart.
+- This application is developed using flutter and dart and compatible with browser, ios and android devices.

 - This application adheres to SOLID design principles in compliance to industry practices.